Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Introduction

-for quadratic forms over $F$ with values in the mod-$2$ Galois cohomology ring. \end{theorem*}
+for quadratic forms over $F$ with values in the mod-$2$ Galois cohomology ring. \end{theorem}

-The same conclusion follows for any field of characteristic unequal to two by comparing with its Cohen ring.
-A further generalization to smooth semilocal rings containing a field of characteristic zero follows by the same method using Levine's generalized Milnor conjecture on \'etale cohomology of semilocal rings \cite{Levine:milnorK}, as shown in \cite{Hoobler} and \cite{Kerz}, cf.~\cite{Lichtenbaum}.
+If $X\in\Sm_F$ is a semilocal scheme and $F$ a field of characteristic zero, our computations and results extend to the Witt ring $W(X)$ with fundamental ideal $I(X)$ and the mod-$2$ motivic cohomology of $X$.
+Our reliance on the Milnor conjecture for Galois cohomology \cite{Voevodsky:Z/2} can be replaced by Levine's generalized Milnor conjecture on \'etale cohomology of semilocal rings \cite{Levine:milnorK}, as shown in \cite[\S2.2]{Hoobler} and \cite[Theorem 7.8]{Kerz}, cf.~\cite{Lichtenbaum}.
+We refer to the end of \S\ref{section:milnorconjecture} for further details.

 In Section \ref{section:hk-groups} we perform computations in the slice spectral sequence for $\KQ$ in low degrees.
-We formulate our computation of the second orthogonal $K$-group, and refer to the main body of the paper for the more complicated to state results on other hermitian $K$-groups. \begin{theorem*} Suppose $F$ is a perfect field and $\Char(F)\neq 2$.
-There is a naturally induced isomorphism
+We formulate our computation of the second orthogonal $K$-group, and refer to the main body of the paper for the more complicated to state results on other hermitian $K$-groups. \begin{theorem} If $\Char(F)\neq 2$ there is a naturally induced isomorphism

-\end{theorem*}
+\end{theorem}

 Throughout the paper we employ the following notation.